"Where are you located?"

 Cabin Amenities: The Lodge and Cabins all have running hot/cold water, electricity, and fully functioning restrooms.
 There is no central heat or air, the lodge and cabins are heated by wood stoves, wood is provided from mid fall – mid spring.
 Firewood is available to purchase year round, $6 per large bundle.
 The facilities remain cool on top of the mountain, the elevation helps to keep temperatures down by at least 10 degrees less than the surrounding area.
 All windows open to a nice cross breeze, fans are provided.

 - – Bathrooms: Each cabin has one fully functioning bathroom with a sink, toilet, hot/cold water, and a bathtub.
-At this time the Lodge is the only facility with showers.
-Toilet paper is provided, please remember to bring toiletries and towels.
+At this time the Lodge and Cabin A are the only cabins with showers.
+Toilet paper is provided, please remember to bring all toiletries, washcloths, and towels .

 - – Parking: Lodge parking can accommodate 12 vehicles.
 Cabin parking can accommodate up to 3 vehicles each.
 There is room for 2 vehicles with trailers at each cabin.

 - – Patios: The Cabins and Lodge each feature a beautiful view and are private.
 The Rim Trail is easily accessed from the patios.
-The Cabins each have two chairs, 1 grill, and one large fire bowl.
-The Lodge has a large picnic table, 2 grills, and a large fire bowl.
+The Cabins have patio furniture, 1 grill, and one large fire bowl.
+The Lodge has a large picnic table, patio furnishings for 8, a large BBQ grill, and a large fire bowl.

 "What is the Campground like?"